Quasi-isometric modification of Gromov-Hausdorff distance: Topology and coarse structure

 \section{Topology and coarse structure}

 We now proceed to describe the topology and coarse structure induced by our distance.
-We work with the set $\mfk M$ of equivalence classes of separable metric spaces under the relation of being at zero quasi‑isometric distance.
+We work with the set $\mathfrak{M}$ of equivalence classes of separable metric spaces under the relation of being at zero quasi-isometric distance.
+Note that by Proposition~\ref{prop: metric is well defined} the metric $\hat d$ is well-defined on equivalence classes.